Commercial Insight Review

 • Customer sentiment and review signals.

-• SWOT, strategic priorities and Top 3 immediate actions.
+• Commercial meaning, strategic priorities and immediate actions.

 What is not included